cdapio/coopr/docs/docs/source/guide/admin/overview.rst

 * **Image types** - Basic disk images installed on the nodes of a cluster.

+* **Plugin Resources** - Admin provided resources that can be used by plugins.
+For example, the chef-solo plugin can use cookbooks uploaded by the admin, and the AWS plugin can use ssh keys upload by the admin.

 * **Services** - Bundled software services that can be placed on a cluster.

 * **Cluster Template** - Blueprint describing show hardware, images, and services should be laid out to form a cluster.